dfinity/motoko/doc/md/control-flow.md

 ## Loops and labels

-{proglang} provides several kinds of repetition constructs, including:
+Motoko provides several kinds of repetition constructs, including:

 -   `for` expressions for iterating over members of structured data.